puppetlabs-toy-chest/razor-server/hooks/hostname.hook/README.md

 2. When a node boots, the `node-bound-to-policy` event is triggered.
 3. The policy's name from the event is then passed to the hook as input.
 4. The hook matches the node's policy name to the hook's policy name.
-5. The hook calculates a rendered hostname pattern:
+5. If the policy matches, the hook calculates a rendered hostname pattern:
    - It replaces `${count}` with the current value of the `counter` hook configuration.
+   - It left-pads the `${count}` with `padding` zeroes.
+E.g. If the hook configuration's `padding` equals 3, a `count` of 7 will be rendered as `007`.
    - It replaces `${policy}` with the name of its policy.
 6. The hook then returns the rendered hostname-pattern as the node metadata of `hostname`.